2025 German federal election: Debt brake agreement

-On 16 March, the Bundestag Budget Committee, which is primarily responsible for the application, met.
-It dealt with the motions from the CDU/CSU and SPD, the Greens and the FDP.
-In its recommendation for a resolution, the committee proposed the already-agreed legislative text of the CDU/CSU, SPD and Greens for a vote.
-However, the FDP's draft bill was to be rejected.
+On 16 March, the Bundestag Budget Committee, which is primarily responsible for motion to amend the Basic Law on debt matters, met.
+It dealt with the motions from the CDU/CSU and SPD, the Greens, and the FDP.
+In its recommendation for a resolution, the committee proposed the already-agreed legislative text of the CDU/CSU, SPD, and Greens for a vote.
+The FDP's draft bill was rejected.
 On 17 March, the Federal Constitutional Court published several decisions on urgent petitions submitted by the AfD, The Left and the FDP or their MPs.
 The plaintiffs wanted the court to declare that the planning of the legislative procedure violated the plaintiffs' rights as members of parliament, as the speed of implementation did not do justice to the complexity of the matter.
 This would have halted the legislative process.
-The court dismissed the applications in summary proceedings as the potential disadvantage could not be sufficiently demonstrated.
+The court dismissed the applications in summary proceedings as the potential immediate harm could not be sufficiently demonstrated.
 The decision in the main proceedings is still pending.